dauwhe/html-first/WPUB.md

 2. How do the pieces fit together?
 Do some of the pieces have to be in a certain order?

 A "manifest" is a list of the passengers or cargo on a ship.
-We need a list of the components of a web publication--all the HTML files, stylesheets, images, scripts, etc. needed to create the whole.
+We need a list of the components of a web publication—all the HTML files, stylesheets, images, scripts, etc. needed to create the whole.
 We also need a special list of the files that go in a particular order.
 In EPUB we called this the "spine".
+We can call this the "default reading order."

 In order to placate the web developers who seemingly rule the world, the manifest is expressed as a JSON file.
 The manifest is also a natural location for metadata that applies to the whole publication, rather than just one of the components.

-Here's a simple example, for a tiny version of "Moby-Dick" with only three HTML files:
+Here's a simple example, for a tiny version of *Moby-Dick* with only three HTML files:

 ```json
 {